How to Address a Cover Letter for Internships

 What title should you use?

-Before submitting your cover letter, triple check that you spelled the name correctly.
-Even though it’s a small typo, it’s the kind of error that can prevent you from getting the interview.
+And one last piece of advice: before submitting your cover letter, triple-check that you spelled your contact’s name correctly.
+Even though it’s a small typo, it’s the kind of error that can prevent you from landing an interview.